NuminousLozenge/Abhiyaan-submission/Bonus-Question-1/About-Bonus1.md

 - Additionally as an experiment I animated a video of a launch point moving from one end of the picture 'scenario.png' to the other
 - The output felt insightful hence I decided to share it in the final submission
 - The images are named in the format  'name_img.png'
-- The corresponding plots are named as 'name_
+- The corresponding plots are named as 'name_plot.png'
+- The script used to create the plots and images has also been shared